 On behalf of the Board, I thank Michael for his leadership and his service to BCL.
-I would also like to take this opportunity to thank both Daniel Crennan QC and Michael Malone who left the Board during FY2017.
+I would also like to take this opportunity to thank both Daniel Crennan QC and Michael Malone who left the Board during the financial year.

-I shall step down as Chairman on 8 December 2018 and say farewell to BCL and the Bar.
+I shall step down as Chairman this month and say farewell to BCL and the Bar.
 It has been a great honour to have served as a director and as Chairman of BCL.